This is a sponsored post written by me on behalf of Cricut. All opinions are 100% mine.

 If you like these projects, be sure to pin this post.

 So why should you get a Cricut Joy?
 If you are looking to dip your toe into the world of cutting machines this is the one for you.
 It’s portable, and powerful and its simplicity will encourage you to keep on creating.
+There are so many Cricut Joy project ideas, including some work arounds like how to make stickers.

 But what if you already have a Maker or Air 2?
 I do, and I still love my big machine.
 But for quick projects I love the ease of pulling out my phone and creating something in minutes with my Joy.
 It’s a great addition to the Cricut family.